datagravity-ai/diagnostics/README.md

 - Check if your Anomalo instance is accessible at the provided domain
 - Verify the health check endpoint is available

+**Windows-specific Issues**

+**"bash: command not found" or "script won't run"**
+- Use WSL2, Git Bash, or Docker Desktop terminal
+- Ensure you're in a Unix-like environment
+- Check that the script has execute permissions: `chmod +x generate-diag.sh`

+**"kubectl: command not found" on Windows**
+- Install kubectl for Windows: Download from [Kubernetes releases](https://github.com/kubernetes/kubernetes/releases)
+- Add kubectl to your PATH environment variable
+- Or use WSL2 where kubectl installation is easier

+**"Cannot connect to Docker daemon" on Windows**
+- Ensure Docker Desktop is running
+- In WSL2, you may need to start Docker Desktop's WSL2 integration
+- Check Docker Desktop settings: Settings → Resources → WSL Integration

+**"Permission denied" errors on Windows**
+- Run your terminal as Administrator
+- In WSL2, you may need to use `sudo` for some commands
+- Check file permissions and ownership

 ### Getting Help

 If you encounter issues not covered here: